Antyos/zotero-powerpoint-plugin/README.md

 5. On the ribbon, go to "Home > Add-ins".
 Click "Advanced" at the bottom left, and select the add-in.

+#### Troubleshooting

+If you update the add-in and it is not reflecting the changes, you may need to clear the Office plugin cache.

+1. In PowerPoint, go to **File > Options > Trust Center > Trust Center Settings > Trusted Add-in Catalogs** and check the box "Next time Office starts, clear all previously-started web add-in cache".
+2. Click "OK" and restart PowerPoint.

 ### Setup Zotero API Key

 1. Obtain your Zotero API key from your Zotero account settings.